Distributed renewable energy system

 Industry 4.0 intelligent control

-Maximum Power Point Tracking (MPPT) algorithm with continuous load and wind-speed optimisation; integrates with building energy management systems and SCADA platforms via standard industrial protocols and wireless interfaces.
+Maximum Power Point Tracking (MPPT) algorithm with continuous load and wind-speed optimisation; integrates with building energy management and SCADA systems.
+Automated fault detection and multi-level alarms enable immediate intervention.

 07 - Installation